African-American diaspora: Sierra Leone

 Many freed slaves were discontent with where they were resettled in Canada after the Revolutionary War and were eager to return to their homeland.
-Beginning in 1787, the British government made their first attempt to settle people in Sierra Leone.
+Beginning in 1787, the British government made its first attempt to settle people in Sierra Leone.
 About 300 Black Britons, known as the Black Poor of London, were settled on the Sierra Leonean peninsula in West Africa.
 Within two years, most members of the settlement would die from disease or conflict with the local Temne people.
 In 1792, a second attempt at settlement was made when 1,100 freed slaves established Freetown with support from British abolitionist Thomas Clarkson.
 Their numbers were further bolstered when over 500 Jamaican Maroons were transported first to Nova Scotia, and then to Sierra Leone in 1800.
 The descendants of the freedmen in Freetown are the Sierra Leone Creole people.

 Colored soldiers served in the Revolutionary War in exchange for their freedom.
 Many would end up in Canada or Sierra Leone, both of which were under British control.